Neulasta: 7 things you should know

 - Neulasta has been associated with splenic rupture, some of which have been fatal.
 Investigate all patients who report abdominal or shoulder pain for an enlarged spleen or splenic rupture.
 Neulasta may also cause acute respiratory distress syndrome (ARDS) can occur in patients receiving Neulasta.
 Evaluate patients who develop fever and lung infiltrates or respiratory distress after receiving Neulasta, for ARDS.
 Discontinue Neulasta in patients with ARDS.

-- Capillary leak syndrome has also been reported after Neulasta administration, symptoms include low blood pressure, hypoalbuminemia, edema, and hemoconcentration and can range from mild to severe and may be life-threatening if treatment is delayed.
+- Capillary leak syndrome has also been reported after Neulasta administration, symptoms include low blood pressure, hypoalbuminemia, edema, and hemoconcentration, which can range from mild to severe and may be life-threatening if treatment is delayed.
 Closely monitor patients and consider intensive care if they develop symptoms.
 Aortitis (inflammation of blood vessels) has also been reported.

 - Because the granulocyte colony-stimulating factor (G-CSF) receptor through which Neulasta acts has been found on cancer cells, there is a possibility that Neulastic may increase the growth of cancerous cells.